PecPocket/PecPocket/backend/Backend Documentation.md

       "code" : 403
     }

     ii.
-If sign up exists but password entered is wrong {
+If sign up exists but Password entered is wrong {
       "code" : 404
     }